Namibia, Okavango, and Victoria Falls Birding Adventure

 Birds ‘heard only’ are marked with (H) after the common name, all other species were seen.

-The following notation after species names is used to show conservation status following BirdLife International: CE = Critically Endangered, EN = Endangered, VU = Vulnerable, NT = Near Threatened.
-The Namibian endemic is bolded.
+The following notation after species names is used to show conservation status following BirdLife International: CR = Critically Endangered, EN = Endangered, VU = Vulnerable, NT = Near Threatened.

 Ostriches (Struthionidae)